tsobe/lobiani/README.md

 # Development process and roadmap
 Monolith-first approach will be used where initially entire backend system is delivered as a single deployment unit, however it will be still modular internally, to allow easier transition to microservices.
-There's gonna be a separate deployment units for admin and frontend (SPAs).
+There's going to be a separate deployment units for the admin and frontend (SPAs).
-See [ADR](doc/adr) for more info
+See [ADR](doc/adr) for more info.

 ## Milestones
 ### Milestone 1 objectives
-- ✓ System allows to define and add inventory items to stock
+- ✓ System allows defining and add inventory items to stock
 - ✕ System allows to see the products available for sale
 - ✓ User interface is not ugly
 - ✓ Admin area is accessible to authenticated users only